-When multiple units are connected via Thunderbolt, all system clocking and clock settings are automatically configured by Apollo's device drivers.
+When the units are connected according to the Multi-Unit Wiring Diagrams, all system clocking and clock settings are automatically configured by Apollo's device drivers.
 The clock setting in Console's Info Bar (and its mirrored setting in the Hardware panel within the Console Settings window) must remain on INTERNAL unless specifically clocking to an external (non-Apollo) device.

-Note: When Apollo's clock source is set to INTERNAL, "EXT" will illuminate on the front panel hardware of the expander units.
+Note: When Apollo's clock source is set to INTERNAL, "EXT" will illuminate on the front panel hardware of the expander unit.